 Every year BASAS awards a prize to the best graduate paper presented at the Annual Conference.

-An award of £250 will be made for the best graduate paper.
+An award of £250 is made for the best graduate paper.

 A panel of judges comprising the conference organisers and council members will make the final decision.
 The winning paper may be considered for publication in one of BASAS's associated journals, Contemporary South Asia or South Asian Studies.